bwarelabs/tencent-rpc-node/README.md

 ### the RPC node

-Make sure to add/remove/change any values within the variables.tf file based on what is required in your setup.
+Make sure to add/remove/change any values within the *variables.tf* file based on what is required in your setup.
 The most important variables within this file are those related to the Solana network which are needed based on what network you are trying to connect to e.g. testnet/mainnet.
-The setup assumes a public image from the Tencent cloud will be used for the machine, a custom image id can also be set.
+The setup assumes a public image from the Tencent cloud will be used for the machine, a custom image id can also be provided.
 The following cloud resources will be deployed:
 * one or more instances
 * one security group
 * one or more security group resources
 * several Tencent Cloud Automation Tools (TAT) commands

-It is important to verify the providers.tf file and set the proper credentials and region where the setup will be deployed.
+It is important to verify the *providers.tf* file and set the proper credentials and region where the setup will be deployed.
 Now simply execute the following commands to create the above mentioned resources

 ```
 terraform init